oracle-livelabs/spatial-graph/adb-graph/work-with-csv-files/introduction/introduction.md

 ### Objectives

 In this workshop you will:

-* Create a graph using PGQLs (a graph query language) CREATE PROPERTY GRAPH statement
+* Create a graph using PGQL's (a graph query language) CREATE PROPERTY GRAPH statement
 * Load the graph into memory for analysis
 * Create a notebook
 * Query and visualize the graph using PGQL notebook paragraphs